Like father like son?

 When it comes to our financial habits, how much are we influenced by our parents?

-Our latest research from a survey of 2,036 adults across the nation, reveals that our parents are hugely influential in our formative years.
+Our research* reveals that our parents are hugely influential in our formative years.
 Although, as we get older, we look to mum and dad less and less for help and advice.

 When it comes to spending habits, men (80%) are more likely than women (71%) to see their parents as a positive role model.
 Equally, men are more likely than women to have followed their parents’ lead when it comes to attitudes towards money and spending (73% versus 64% for women).